tealhorizon87/ms1_flying-club/README.md

 ## Credits
 This project has been designed as part of an educational program hosted by Code Institute.
 This is a proof of ability page only, and as such, Flying Club and all of the events listed are not representative of any real group or event.

-### Content
-  - [Bootstrap](https://getbootstrap.com/docs/4.6/getting-started/introduction/) grid system was used to make the site responsive, and various pre-coded style classes were used for layout purposes.
-  - The navbar was taken from [Bootstrap](https://getbootstrap.com/docs/4.6/getting-started/introduction/) and then personally styled.
-  - The image carousel was also copied from [Bootstrap](https://getbootstrap.com/docs/4.6/getting-started/introduction/) documentation.

 ### Media
   - The hero image on the home page was taken from [picjumbo](https://picjumbo.com/cessna-airplane-propeller-closeup/)